 - All the planning, from accommodations to transportation, to the itinerary of each day on the trip is taken care of for you, which means you can focus all your attention on just enjoying your time on the trip.

-- Great option for people considering traveling solo as you’ll get to meet like-minded travelers on the trip (most likely become lifelong friends!), and never have to worry about being alone.
+- A great option for people considering traveling solo as you’ll get to meet like-minded travelers on the trip (most likely become lifelong friends!), and never have to worry about being alone.

 - Good value for the price when compared to similar Japan Budget Tours